joaquintides/boost_epoch/README.md

 * Users can modulate the amount of "legacy" stuff they are willing to tolerate by setting `BOOST_MIN_EPOCH` to a value of their choice, presumably to match their C++ baseline version.
 * Settling on a minimum Boost epoch means that fundamental libraries already covered natively by C++ will not polute the workspace, but also bans "old" libraries that have not evolved/adapted to get rid of these dependencies.
-* When a particular library is sought for that does not reach a mininimum epoch, users can either lower their `BOOST_MIN_EPOCH` or press the associated Boost author to modernize the library.
+* When a particular library is sought for that does not reach a minimum epoch, users can either lower their `BOOST_MIN_EPOCH` or press the associated Boost author to modernize the library.

 ### For Boost authors